bauwenst/TkTkT/README.md

 ### KudoPiece (ULM)
 Let's say you want to train and load an English ULM tokeniser.
 You are, of course, scared of the `sentencepiece` library because its Python interface is a thin wrapper around a command-line call, not allowing autocompletion in your IDE.
-In TkTkT, you would proceed as follows (note that ULM is called "KudoPiece" in TkTkT because it is more technically accurate).
+In TkTkT, you would proceed as follows (note that ULM is called "KudoPiece" in TkTkT because many tokenisers are based on a language model of unigrams).

 First we call the trainer with relevant training arguments:
 ```python